-Due to COVID-19, field trips at the Zoo are under review.
-Scheduling is currently on hold until a final decision is made.
+Due to COVID-19, some of our field trips policies have been adjusted.
 The health and safety of our students, guests, and staff is our highest priority, and we are relying on recommendations provided by local, state, and federal agencies to guide our decisions.
-We will keep you informed of any changes.

 Thank you for supporting the Jacksonville Zoo and Gardens.
-We look forward to welcoming you back soon!
+We look forward to seeing you soon!

 Field trips to the Jacksonville Zoo offer an opportunity for students to get outside of the classroom and enjoy hands-on learning experiences designed to encourage an interest in animal welfare and conservation and an appreciation for nature.
 We can even tailor your experience to your current curriculum to ensure you make the most of your field trip to the Jacksonville Zoo and Gardens.